cornelcroi/photo-sharing-website/README.md

 **3. Preliminary operations**

 - Admin user email
-  - put your email address in `amplify/backend/boostrap/adminuser/parameters.json`
+  - replace `your_emailaddress@domain.com` with your own email address in `amplify/backend/boostrap/adminuser/parameters.json`

 - Sharp layer for Lambda
-  - The application resizes images using the `sharp npm` library
+  - The application resizes images using the `sharp` library
-> **_NOTE:_**  Note: This application uses eu-west-1 for the AWS Region.
+  - The application uses eu-west-1 for the AWS Region.
 If you plan to deploy to a different Region, follow [this tutorial](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process) to create a sharp layer in that region and then update the layer arn in  `amplify/backend/function/S3TriggeraXXXX/S3TriggeraXXXX-cloudformation-template.json`

 **4. Deploy the stack to your AWS account**